Asheq/vim-smooth-scroll/README.md

 # vim-smooth-scroll

+## Note
+This repo was originally forked from [terryma/vim-smooth-scroll](https://github.com/terryma/vim-smooth-scroll) which currently appears to be unmaintained.
+This version inclues some small changes and improvements.
+For example, it turns the cursorline off during smooth scrolling to prevent slow redrawing.

 ## About
 [vim-smooth-scroll] makes scrolling in Vim nice and smooth.
 Find yourself completely lost every time you use ```Ctrl-f``` or  ```Ctrl-b```?
 You might want to give this plugin a try.